wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/setup-tenant-attach-using-configuration-manager/includes/4-enable-internet-endpoints.md

 - `http://ocsp.msocsp.com`
 - `http://www.microsoft.com/pkiops`

-The service connection point validates important internet endpoints for tenant attach.
+The service connection point validates important internet endpoints for tenant-attach.
 These checks help make sure that the cloud service is available.
 It also helps you troubleshoot issues by quickly determining if network connectivity is a problem.
 For more information, see [Validate internet access](/mem/configmgr/core/servers/deploy/configure/about-the-service-connection-point.md#validate-internet-access).